JGCRI/hector/.github/ISSUE_TEMPLATE/development.md

 ---
-name: Devlopment
+name: Development
- about: Create an issue to document a Hector PR
+about: Create an issue for a  Hector PR

 ---